 • If you made all the preparation and the day of the performance is coming, you might arrive at the place of the performance one or two days earlier with the whole group to taste the atmosphere in the village.
-It is important that the actors are seen by the villagers already form, there is a first chance to invite people for the barter, but probably some local conlaborate with a person from the village, who will encourage the people to share something about their culture: songs, stories, amateur theatre performance, folk dances, or interacbefore the show, and communication on the streets or in the bar can be an advantage.
+It is important that the actors are seen by the villagers already before the show, and communication on the streets or in the bar can be an advantage.
 They will ask you What are you doing here?
 When is the theatre performance?...etc. and it is a good occasion already to create an interest.
 Also, good to eat in the village and taste the local food if they have a restaurant.